dheeraj2112/AWS_With_Snowflake_Project/AWS Snowflake End to End Project/README.md

 3. ETL/ELT Data Flows using Snowflake Tasks or Snow PIPEs.

-**i.** Source (CSV Files) to EDW_STG (Snowflake) : The code repo can be found here to Create the STAGE(s) and FILE FORMATS then run the PUT command from SnowSQL command line utility to load these CSV files into the respective STAGE(s).
+**i.** Source (CSV Files) to EDW_STG (Snowflake) : The code repo can be found here to Create the External STAGE(s), Storage Integration and FILE FORMATS then run the COPY INTO  command from SQL Worksheet, Tasks or PIPE(s) to load these CSV files into the respective STG table(s).

 https://github.com/dheeraj2112/AWS_With_Snowflake_Project/blob/master/AWS%20Snowflake%20End%20to%20End%20Project/4.%20AWS%20Snowflake%20Scripts/0.%20AWS%20to%20Snowflake%20Data%20Loading%20PREP%20steps.sql